YoloNomy/YoloNomy.github.io/codes/cosmo/friedmann.md

 title: "Black holes"
 ---

-# The idea of black-holes
+# The building blocks of cosmology

+# The FLRW metric

+# Perfect fluids

+# The Friedmann equation

+# Various evolutions